SanclerZanella/good_samaritan_org/README.md

   * When you run the Django server for the first time, it should create a new SQLite3 database file: db.sqlite3

-  * Next, you'll need to make migrations to create the database schema:
+  * Next, you'll need to make migrations to create the database:
     * > python3 manage.py makemigrations
     * > python3 manage.py migrate